Skip to main content

 When do you need to convert between Millimeters of Mercury and Pascals?

-The SI derived unit of pressure equal to one newton per square meter (N/m²).
+The SI derived unit of pressure (and stress), formally defined as one newton per square meter (N/m²) by ISO 80000-4.
 Millimeters of Mercury and Pascal are both pressure units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.